SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-23-BL-Tilt-Portfolio-The-Bayesian-Way.md

 #

-## Black-Litterman: Tilt Portfolio the Bayesian Way
+## Tilt Your Portfolio the Bayesian Way

 - [Introduction](#introduction)
 - [MD Portfolio: the theoretical underpings](#why)